 \section{Discussion}

 In this work, we have advocated for a model-based approach to the skill rating problem.
-By taking this perspective, we are able to separate the tasks of modeling and inference.
-We have detailed a number of basic SSMs which are suitable for tackling the problem.
-We have also detailed a number of different approximate inference schemes for analysing such models, and discussed their relative strengths and shortcomings.
-We have conducted a number of case studies on how such methods apply to practical data, highlighting a simple workflow based around the SSM approach, and the different utilities of filtering, smoothing, and parameter estimation in this context.
+By taking this perspective, we can separate the tasks of modelling and inference.
+We have detailed several SSMs which are suitable for tackling the problem and are highly interpretable and extensible to suit more sophisticated data pipelines.
+We have also detailed different approximate inference schemes for analysing such models and discussed their relative strengths and shortcomings.
+We have conducted thorough case studies on how such methods apply to real data, highlighting a simple workflow, and the different roles of filtering, smoothing, and parameter estimation.

+As we have demonstrated, a principled Bayesian approach offers both interpretable and predictive advantages over baseline methods such as Elo and Glicko.
+These advantages also apply to alternative algorithms that ignore the quality of the opposition, failing to provide predictions for the match outcomes and difficult to extend to more complex data settings or inferential questions.
+For example, it might be tempting to compare Fig~\ref{fig:tottenham} to a plot of a moving average of Tottenham's points-per-game over the considered period.

+On the other hand, one might obtain good predictive performance via sophisticated machine learning or black-box methods \citep{menke2008bradley}.
+However, one would sacrifice the interpretability provided by the state-space model approach, resulting in a model that exhibits difficult-to-challenge assumptions that may fail in subtle ways (such as underfitting or overfitting).
+The state-space model framework is transparent and through Bayesian marginalisation offers a principled route to uncertainty quantification and a broad range of predictive functionalities (such as the match result via the number of home and away goals in the bivariate Poisson model).

-While we have focused here on relatively simple sporting models, there is of course ample potential to apply the same framework and procedures to more complex models, which we welcome.
-A simple concrete example would be to model 3-set and 5-set tennis matches with different observation scalings $s_{\text{3-set}} > s_{\text{5-set}}$, to reflect the additional randomness associated with the shorter format.
-The data and models which we have described have been focused on binary and ternary match outcomes, but the techniques could be easily applied point-by-point or to model margin of victory \citep{Kovalchik2020ExtensionOT}.
-For example, one could develop a model for cricket skills where the bowler and batter are the two `players' with an asymmetric likelihood based on $\mathcal{Y} = \left\{\text{wicket}, \text{extras}, 0, 1, 2, 3, 4, 6 \right\}$.
+There is of course ample further potential to apply the same procedures to more complex models.
+Our techniques could even be easily applied point-by-point.
+For example, one could develop a model for cricket (or baseball) skills where the bowler and batter are the two `players' with an asymmetric likelihood based on $\mathcal{Y} = \left\{\text{wicket}, \text{extras}, 0, 1, 2, 3, 4, 6 \right\}$.

-Higher-dimensional representations of player skill also represents a natural extension; e.g. home and away strength, surface-dependent strength for tennis players, cricket batter strength v.s. pace/spin, and more.
-In this setting, the various quantities for a single player may carry significant correlation, suggesting that the factorial approximation ought be applied \textit{across} player ratings but not \textit{within}.
-More broadly, this raises considerations about the dimension scalability of the inference techniques.
-These considerations also apply to sports which go beyond pairwise observation models (such as those tackled by TrueSkill \citep{Herbrich2006, Minka2018}) although the general joint $\mathsf{Assimilate}$ and $\mathsf{Marginalise}$ framework still applies.